avin-sharma/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We take diagonals as units same as rows, columns and squares and proceed normally.
+A: We consider a diagonal as a unit same as rows, columns and squares which in turn applies the same constraint to them as other units, that it contains all the numbers from 1 to 9.

 ### Install